 A Definition of Educational Technology

-Also known variously as e-learning, instructional technology and learning technology, educational technology is the use of technology to support the learning process.
+Also known variously as e-learning, learning technology and instructional technology, educational technology is the use of technology to support the learning process.
 Although the term can refer to all kinds of analogue technologies, eg photographs, film, video, audio recordings etc, it is usually used to talk specifically about digital computer technology.

 Although technology is widely used in the administration and management of education (eg student records, marketing, procurement, finance etc) and in research, educational technology is only concerned with technology as it impacts upon the learning process, eg in delivering learning materials, facilitating communication and providing assessment and feedback.
 As society grows ever-more complex, at an ever-faster rate, so the demand for knowledge increases exponentially, with e-learning emerging as a major channel for meeting this demand.

-Early technology-mediated education was notoriously tedious for learners ploughing through screen upon screen of text, each ending with the prompt “click next to continue”.
+Early technology-mediated education was notoriously tedious with learners ploughing through screen upon screen of text, each ending with the prompt “click next to continue”.
 The process could be likened to pigeons being conditioned to peck the appropriate colored lever.
-However, the advent of the information age, and in particular the Internet and Web 2.0 technologies, has taken educational technology into a new era as well as giving it the snappy new name of e-learning.
+However, the advent of the information age, and in particular the Internet and Web 2.0 technologies, has taken educational technology into a new era as well as re-branding it as e-learning.

-Educational Technology is BIG – A Google search return 2.6 million hits for “educational technology”, and no less than 106 million for “e-learning”.
+Educational Technology is BIG – Google searches “educational technology” and “e-learning” return 100s of millions of results.
 Technology is already serving millions of learners worldwide.
 However, in my experience, there remains a considerable sense of unfulfilled potential among the educational technology community and examples of wasted effort and disappointing results abound.